lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 ## Realizer organization

 The following shows the methods that our *basketball realizer* implements, they correspond to the steps identified in [document planning](#document-planning).
-Checking that a realizer implements these methods is performed by means of the [abc - Abstract Base Classes](https://docs.python.org/3/library/abc.html) Python package (shown here without the `@abc.abstractmethod` annotations.
+Checking that a realizer implements these methods is performed by means of the [abc - Abstract Base Classes](https://docs.python.org/3/library/abc.html) Python package (shown here without the `@abc.abstractmethod` annotations before each `def`).

 ```python
 import abc